Today’s Sunday School lesson included a discussion about times when we have seen God’s healing power.

 That Time God Healed Me with Peppermints

 When asked why, he told a few lies, and then he gave me a handful of peppermints. … Peppermints that I knew he collected while out with his secret new girlfriend.
 A woman that he met while at a friend’s house celebrating the birth of our daughter.
+A woman that until that point, I believed to just be a friend.

 For over ten years, I could not look at a peppermint without remembering the feelings of sadness, anger, and frustration that I experienced in the weeks that followed.
 Sadness that the man I loved could leave at what was supposed to be such a happy time.
 Anger over HOW he left.
 And frustration at myself for letting his actions have so much control over my emotions.